OAuth - Authorization Code

 5. Refreshing an expired access token

-Once an access_token expired, your application will need to use the corresponding refresh_token you have received in step 3 to make a request to the 'access_token' endpoint and exchange for a new access token.
+you have received in Step 3 to make a request to the access token endpoint and exchange for a new access token.

 curl https://api.smartrecruiters.com/identity/oauth/token \